tompston/gomakeme/README.md

 - table with the name of the module + 3 frequently used columns (id, created_at, updated_at)
 - 5 CRUD queries with placeholder values

+Additionaly a functions.sql file will be created that will hold a function that will be triggered once the db row is updated.

+No migration tools included, SQLC documentation lists some possible [options](https://docs.sqlc.dev/en/latest/howto/ddl.html?highlight=migr#handling-sql-migrations) that could be used, so check them out and pick one that you like the most.

 #### include_db_snippet: true

 If true, includes a snippet inside the controllers that can create a connection to the database

+#### Adding new modules

+On each run the program checks if the module specified in the config file exists in the `project_name/modules/` dir.
+If a new module is added in the modules array, it will be added to the generated server.

 ### Module

-A single module will hold 5 basic CRUD endpoints, that will be automatically available to the server.
+A single module will hold 5 basic CRUD endpoints that will be automatically available to the server.
 The generated controllers are held in seperate files, where the name of the file indicates what type of http request is associated with it.
 The controllers can also hold common functions, such as

 - validation of url params, if there are any
 - validation and custom error messages for the sent payloads